izivkov/gshock-api-esp32/README.md

 **Watches that Dont Work**

 Some advances watches are **NOT** compatible with the device.
-Thye have a different way of connecting to the server, and usually stay connected.
+They have a different way of connecting to the server.
+Here are some test results.

 | Subseries  | Module  | Comment                                                                               |
 |------------|---------|---------------------------------------------------------------------------------------|